groontoxt/groontoxt.github.io/_posts/2023-11-25-GameDesign.md

 ---
 layout: post
-title: "Game design document"
+title: "game design document"
 category: devlog
 ---

 ## introduction

+---

-- game summary pitch
+### game summary pitch

-the game cutscene with a kid and his magical ferret is thrown into a monster infested pit. faced with spawns of monsters, the ferret activates his powerful forceshield. inspiired by the furry ccompanion, the kid mustered all her strength to summon an abomination beast.
+the game cutscene with a kid and his magical ferret is thrown into a monster infested pit. faced with spawns of monsters, the ferret activates his powerful forceshield. inspired by the furry companion, the kid mustered all her strength to summon an abomination beast.

+---

-- inspiration
+### inspiration

 - neon genesis' eva unit 0 - for the look and feel.
 - starcraft - zerg evolution tree.
 - kingdom rush - tower defence style and tower evolution tree.
 - lilo and stitch - stitch's siblings appearance reflect their special ability

+---

-- player experience
+### player experience

-you plan out your spawns and buildings and manage resources to win against an onslought of coming enemies.

-- Release Platform

-- Development Software

-- Genre

-- Target Audience
+the player is starting a fight by entering a room. collecting souls streanthens the abomination beast.

 ---